A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the thing to help your dog relax.

 Among the four auditory stimulants, classical music was shown to result in the test dogs resting more, barking less, and in general, showing fewer signs of stress or anxiety.
 The tempo and soothing tones had a notable calming effect.

-Also in the study, they found that harsher, higher frequency and more chaotic sounds, like heavy rock and metal tended to stimulate the dogs and resulted in an increase in activity and barking.
+Also in the study conducted, they found that harsher, higher frequency and more chaotic sounds, like heavy rock and metal tended to stimulate the dogs and resulted in an increase in activity and barking.

 Though the effects of music on the brain aren’t fully understood yet, this study provides some encouraging insight into some alternative ways to support your dog’s anxiety issues.